How does a radar work?

 Can a radar detect all types of drones?

-Yes, radar can detect all types of drones regardless of whether it uses RF communication, GPS preprogramming or Wifi/Cellular communication.
-The only limit to radar detection is the size of the drone.
-A radar won’t be able to detect very small toy drones, but these drones won’t pose a significant threat since they can’t carry a payload.
+Yes, radar can detect all types of drones regardless of whether they use RF, GPS pre-programming, or cellular communication.
+The primary limit to radar detection is size; the AirGuard radar can detect all drones larger than 6 inches.
+Drones smaller than this typically do not pose a significant threat as they cannot carry a meaningful payload.

 Does a radar give false positive while detecting drones?